AT40 Chart Information

 - AT40 expert/superfan Pete Battistini has his own website where you can learn more about his AT40 collection and his book, "American Top 40 with Casey Kasem (The 1970s)".

-- Rob Durkee has an AT40 Trivia site.
-You can also learn about his book, "American Top 40: The Countdown of the Century".
+- Rob Durkee had an AT40 Trivia site.
+You could also learn about his book, "American Top 40: The Countdown of the Century".
 This book, unfortunately now long out of print, is a must read for fans of AT40.
 You learn all sorts of details about the history, the behind the scenes action, and some interesting tidbits.
 Also, the book has complete charts of every special countdown AT40 did (including every year-end chart!).

 Miscellaneous Links